NicTheo/ECE-Master-Projects/Stochastic Processes and Optimization/README.md

 10. Decision Trees and Random Forests
 11. Long Short-Term Memory (LSTM), application in Cybersecurity
 12. SHAP-based eXplainable AI (XAI) for tree-based classifiers

+For anyone interested to re-solve any of these exercises feel free to delete my solution and try out your own :)